 - TikTok–In China, TikTok is known as Douyin, and it is the most popular video-sharing platform nowadays.
 This short-form video platform is rich in various genres with plenty of corporate accounts publishing creative video clips on it.

 - Xiaohongshu—also known as RED or Little Red Book, it is a social media and cross-border e-commerce platform.
-The latest data of Red shows that it currently has over 100 million monthly active users, with nearly 300 million notes (shared information with upmost 1000 characters) released in 2020.
+The latest data of Red shows that it currently has over 100 million monthly active users, with nearly 300 million notes (shared information with the upmost 1000 characters) released in 2020.
 More than 90% of the platform’s users are female, who use the app for both searching and conducting research on skincare and cosmetic products as well as popular brands in various areas.
 Most of the users are white-collar, the urban middle-class, exquisite mothers, and urban Gen Zers with strong spending power.
 As a result, the platform comes with the attribute of recommendation by KOLs and a high purchase conversion rate naturally.

 - Toutiao – Toutiao is the hottest news and information platform right now, not only do official company accounts publish formal news, but it is available for individuals to create content in different fields as well.
 Readers can leave comments to the writers for interaction.

-Future emphasis in digital marketing in China
+Future emphasis for digital marketing in China

 1. Accurate value proposition